AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Once you understand the problem you are trying to solve with monitoring tools, such a solution generally functions in the following manner:

-1. Get data feeds: sensors and data storage, programmable controllers, manufacturing execution systems, BMS, manual data, external data from APIs and similar.
+1. Get data feeds: sensors and data storage, programmable controllers, manufacturing execution systems, BMS, manual data, external data from APIs, and similar.

 Best practices for ensuring the success of any IoT or similar analytical solutions:

-• Develop an effective IoT framework that is collaborative and enables usage of the right resources when needed.
+• Develop an effective IoT framework that is collaborative and enables the usage of the right resources when needed.

 Schedulers